prowler-cloud/prowler/docs/tutorials/logging.md

         "message": "eu-west-2 -- ClientError[124]: An error occurred (UnauthorizedOperation) when calling the DescribeNetworkAcls operation: You are not authorized to perform this operation."
     }

+???+ note
-> NOTE: Each finding is represented as a `json` object.
+    Each finding is represented as a `json` object.